-Dish with Temperance with a bridle
+Dish with a fleur-de-lis

-26.6 cm (diameter); cm (diameter)
+18 cm (diameter); cm (diameter)

 tin-glazed earthenware (maiolica)

 The fleur-de-lis in the central shield is a common heraldic emblem, particularly associated with the French monarchy and with the city of Florence.
 On the back is a heraldic eagle displayed, splendidly drawn in solid lustre brushwork.